-- Repairs or re-decoration due to misuse, neglect or damage by you or your visitors. - Repairs to any equipment or belongings - Replacement of lost keys. - Keeping your home reasonably clean, tidy and in a good decorative order. - Keeping the garden tidy where there is one. - Reporting repairs and allowing us access to carry out repairs and maintenance work. - Replacing toilet seats, plugs on appliances, electrical bulbs and fuses, sink & bath plugs, and smoke alarm batteries. - Clearing blocked sinks and toilets. - Cleaning, de-scaling and disinfecting all shower heads regularly.
+- Repairs or re-decoration due to misuse, neglect or damage by you or your visitors. - Repairs to any equipment or belongings - Replacement of lost keys. - Keeping your home reasonably clean, tidy and in a good decorative order. - Keeping the garden tidy where there is one. - Reporting repairs and allowing us access to carry out repairs and maintenance work. - Replacing toilet seats, plugs on appliances, electrical bulbs and fuses, sink & bath plugs, and smoke alarm batteries. - · Clearing blocked sinks and toilets. - Cleaning, de-scaling and disinfecting all shower heads regularly.
+This is to help prevent legionella bacteria building up.
+Legionella bacteria is potentially dangerous to your health.